 Giving guidance, advice or support to someone

-If you're a welfare rights or other organisation, and you're only giving advice and support to someone, you do not need to include your details in the Best Start Grant form.
+If you're a welfare rights or other organisation, and you're only giving advice and support to someone, you do not need to include your details if you're filling in a paper form.
 The person you're giving support to must sign the form themselves.
 If you wish to speak to Social Security Scotland on behalf of someone, that person must give their clear consent for Social Security Scotland to talk to you.
 The person can do this over the phone.